dragozzine/nPSF/Users_Guide.md

     residuals.png: Shows the difference between the real data psf image and the fitted psf image.

     trimmedpsf.png: Unique to empirical psf runs, this shows an image that has been trimmed to negate artifacts in the supplied empirical psf according to the additional parameters "emp_size","psf_x", and "psf_y" included in the empirical settings of the runprops.

+   Work in progress, only appear if you run 3plot_compare.py (trying to get better residuals results, an example of these plots can be found on Haumea in `/home/byu.local/wgiforos/research/nPSF/results/2005_EO304/2022-07-30_10.31.40_idy61hs5q_flc_3psf`):

+        compare_plots.png: Shows the full image of the cleaned image, the bestfit image, and the residuals image in a row

+        compare_plots_normalized.png: Same as compare_plots.png, but was my attempt to normalize the residuals image.
+I'm pretty sure I did not do this correctly, so it should be fixed if these are sought after again.

+        compare_plots_zoomed.png: Shows a grid of images according to the format of compare_plots.png, but zoomed in so that each row shows a different object in the three images.

 Analysis Plots: